Giona2/QVMM/README.md

 ```
 The finished binary will be held in the target/release/ directory (```./QVMM/target/release/qvmm```)
 ## How It Works
 As stated, it uses Qemu as a basis to operate on.
-All QVMM does is adds a bit of structure and automation to accomplish the same tasks.
+QVMM only adds a bit of structure and automation to accomplish the same tasks.
 When you create a new virtual machine (VM)...
 ```bash
 qvmm new